py-sdl/py-sdl2/doc/modules/sdl2ext_sprite.rst

    .. attribute:: rendertarget

-      The target for which the :class:`RenderContext` was created.
+      The target for which the :class:`Renderer` was created.

    .. attribute:: color